-No chronic (long-term) health effects are known at this time.
+\ Diethyl Carbonate has not been tested for other chronic (long-term) health effects.

 MEDICAL

 Medical Testing

 There is no special test for this chemical.
 However, if illness occurs or overexposure is suspected, medical attention is recommended.

 Any evaluation should include a careful history of past and present symptoms with an exam.
 Medical tests that look for damage already done are not a substitute for controlling exposure.